ppy/osu-wiki/news/2026/2026-07-03-performance-points-star-rating-updates.md

 Currently, any reward for playing beatmaps with a difficult AR (both high and low) or with HD comes from static multipliers in the Aim and Speed skills.
 This means these buffs are based off of the AR value only, and do not consider the difficulty required to read patterns.

-Thanks to a [brand new skill](https://github.com/ppy/osu/pull/33196) created by [kwotaq](https://osu.ppy.sh/users/8195972) (with some early contributions from [moonpoint](https://osu.ppy.sh/users/9558549)), these bonuses are now replaced by a new skill called Reading.
+Thanks to a [brand new skill](https://github.com/ppy/osu/pull/33196) created by ::kwotaq::{ user-id=8195972 } (with some early contributions from ::moonpoint::{ user-id=9558549 }), these bonuses are now replaced by a new skill called Reading.

 This new Reading skill aims to replace the current bonuses by calculating the density at each note and using that to scale reading difficulty, alongside some basic angle bonuses.
 As the old bonuses were a single multiplier onto Aim and Speed, you can expect to see losses for very high ranking players as their scores were receiving too much bonus for simply being high AR, as well as some buffs on high AR in the lower rankings due to not providing *enough* reward.